Señorita Panamá 2000

-Señorita Panamá 2000, the 18th Señorita Panamá pageant and 35th celebration of the Miss Panamá contest, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama city, Panama, on September 1, 2000, after weeks of events.
+Señorita Panamá 2000, the 18th Señorita Panamá pageant and 35th celebration of the Miss Panamá contest, was held in Teatro Anayansi Centro de Convenciones Atlapa, Panama City, Panama, on September 1, 2000, after weeks of events.
 The winner of the pageant was Ivette Cordovez Usuga.

-The pageant was broadcast on September 10 through RPC-TVPanamá Channel 4.
+The pageant was broadcast on September 10 through RPC Televisión Channel 4.
 About 12 contestants from all over Panamá competed for the prestigious crown.
-At the conclusion of the final night of competition, outgoing titleholder Analía Núñez Sagripanti of Chiriquí crowned Ivette Cordovez Usuga of Panama Centro as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Analía Núñez of Chiriquí crowned Ivette Cordovez of Panama Centro as the new Señorita Panamá.